 - d.
 Signs or symptoms - e.
 Name of medication to be given in school - f.
 Exact dosage to be taken in school - g.
 Route of medication - h.
 Time and frequency to give medications, as well as exact time interval for additional dosages. - i.
 Sequence in which two or more medications are to be administered - j.
 Common side effects - k.
-Duration of medication order or effective start and end dates - I. LHCP's name, signature and telephone number - m.
+Duration of medication order or effective start and end dates - LHCP's name, signature and telephone number - m.
 Date of order - 10.
 All prescription medications, including physician's samples, must be in their original containers and labeled by a LHCP or pharmacist.
 Medication must not exceed its expiration date. - 11.
 All Over the Counter (OTC) medication must be in the original, small, sealed container with the name of the medication and expiration date clearly visible.
-Parents/guardians must label the original container of the OTC with: a.
+Parents/guardians must label the original container of the OTC with: - a.
 Name of student - b.
 Exact dosage to be taken in school - c.
 Frequency or time interval dosage is to be administered - 12.
 The student is to come to the clinic or a predetermined location at the prescribed time to receive medication.
 Parents must develop a plan with the student to ensure compliance.
-Medication will be given no more than one half hour before or after the prescribed time.
+Medication will be given no more than one half hour before or after the prescribed time. - 13.
+Students are NOT permitted to self medicate.
+The school does not assume responsibility for medication taken independently by the student.
+Exceptions may be made on a case-by-case basis for students who demonstrate the capability to self-administer emergency life saving medications (e.g. inhaler, auto injector) - 14.
+Within one week after expiration of the effective date on the order, or on the last day of school, the parent or guardian must personally collect any unused portion of the medication.
+Medications not claimed within that period will be destroyed.